TritonDataCenter/rfd/rfd/0069/README.md

 sockets and the current mechanism is to use a zsocket via [node-zsock](https://github.com/mcavage/node-zsock).

-What node-zsock does, is to `zone\_enter` a zone and create a unix domain socket within the zone.
+What node-zsock does, is to `zone_enter` a zone and create a unix domain socket within the zone.
 It then passes the file descriptor for this socket using sendmsg() through a socketpair() back to the metadata agent process in the GZ.
 The metadata agent then does a `server.listen({fd: fd});` to start an instance of the metadata API listening on this socket.
 From that point the clients in the zone can connect to the socket and talk to the metadata API.

-The consequences of using this mechanism that are relevant to the rest of the discussion in this RFD include:

- * the zone must be running in order to create a zsock
+The most important consequence of using this mechanism that is relevant to the rest of the discussion in this RFD is that in order to create a zsock, the zone must be running.
+The zsock implementation also adds significant complexity to debugging efforts and has itself been the source of a number of bugs.
- * ...

 ## Problems specific to Manta's "marlin"